All Episodes

 Let's say someone wants to come to the United States illegally, right?

-What they'll do a lot of the times is let's say they're from Guatemala, right?
+What they'll do a lot of the times is, let's say they're from Guatemala, right?

 And they want to come here or anywhere else in South America, right?

-And I'm gonna explain to you guys exactly this is how human smuggling works for most situations, regardless of the country that you're coming from.
+This is how human smuggling works for most situations, regardless of the country that you're coming from.

-So let's say I'm an illegal alien in Guatemala and I want to come to the United States, right?
+I don't want to come to the United States, right?

 How do I get there?